-Most difficult conversations don’t go wrong because of the words.
+Most difficult conversations don’t go wrong because of the words we use.
 They go wrong because of everything underneath them.

 On the surface, a difficult conversation often looks simple enough.
-A discussion about performance, aconversation about salary, feedback that needs to be given, or a boundary that needs to be set.
+It might be a discussion about performance or salary, feedback that needs to be given, or a boundary that needs to be set.

 The Iceberg Beneath the Conversation